The joy is real.

 Can we talk fairy tales for a minute?
 Can we talk Bruno Bettleheim(/Julius Heuscher) style?
 Fairy tales are parables.
 They are universal truth.
 They are the most human stories I know.
 They teach us about the healing and transformative power of love.
 They teach us about grief and pain.
 They fill us with hope even as they inform us about real and metaphorical monsters.
 They give children and adults the tools for besting these foes.
 They matter.
 They need to be told and retold because they matter a lot.

 “Kate Crackernuts” is something of a forgotten carol among fairy tales (I blame the title).
 It’s a Scottish fairy tale, and Kate’s story is just as gorgeous as “Cinderella” and “Beauty and the Beast.”
 I came across it my senior year of college in a folklore class.
 It changed my life.
 I wanted to read Kate’s story in YA novel form.
 It didn’t exist.
 Kate’s story didn’t leave me.
 My need to read it became desperate.
 So I wrote way more than 90K words.
 Revised.
 Solicited beta reads.
 Revised.
 Solicited more reader.
 Revised.
 Asked for more critiques.
 Revised it down to 90K.
-And then painstakingly polished it down to 86K!!!
-I need some help now to make it shine (Pitchwars I be coming!).
+And then painstakingly polished it down to 87K.
+I entered PitchWars 2017 hoping to find a mentor, but was instead told to query by the four teams who requested my full.

 In a pre-industrial kingdom (patterned after Scotland), Kate must use her talent for storytelling to rescue bedridden Prince Henry and her stepsister, Annie, from fates worse than death.
 Kate may be losing her mind in the effort because what she believes happened to Henry and Annie is both fantastic and absurd.
 Broken hearts do not result in wasting diseases.
 Princes sick in bed do not dance in the mountains.
 And stepsisters do not transform into sheep.
 Henry believes Kate is using folklore to reconcile truths that are too terrible to accept.
 When rumors of Annie’s death grow and Kate is named an accomplice in her presumed murder, Kate must flee to save her own life.
 Staying means extradition and culpability, but running means losing Henry and Annie forever.
 Hop here to take my quiz and learn which of my characters from THE STORYTELLER you are.